Bleak House: Spontaneous combustion

-Dickens claimed in the preface to the book edition of Bleak House that he had "purposely dwelt upon the romantic side of familiar things".
+Dickens said in the preface to the book edition of Bleak House that he had "purposely dwelt upon the romantic side of familiar things".
 And some remarkable things do happen: One character, Krook, smells of brimstone and eventually dies of spontaneous human combustion.
 This was highly controversial.
 The nineteenth century saw the increasing triumph of the scientific worldview.
-Scientifically inclined writers, as well as doctors and scientists, rejected spontaneous human combustion as legend or superstition.
+Scientifically inclined writers, as well as physicians and scientists, rejected spontaneous human combustion as legend or superstition.
 When the instalment of Bleak House containing Krook's demise appeared, the literary critic George Henry Lewes accused Dickens of "giving currency to a vulgar error".
 Dickens vigorously defended the reality of spontaneous human combustion and cited many documented cases, as well as his own memories of coroners' inquests that he had attended when he had been a reporter.
 In the preface of the book edition of Bleak House, Dickens wrote: "I shall not abandon the facts until there shall have been a considerable Spontaneous Combustion of the testimony on which human occurrences are usually received."

 Critical reputation

-George Gissing and G. K. Chesterton are among those literary critics and writers who consider Bleak House to be the best novel that Charles Dickens wrote.
+George Gissing and G. K. Chesterton are among those literary critics and writers who consider Bleak House to be the best novel that Dickens wrote.
 As Chesterton put it: "Bleak House is not certainly Dickens's best book; but perhaps it is his best novel".
 Harold Bloom, in his book The Western Canon, considers Bleak House to be Dickens's greatest novel.
 Daniel Burt, in his book The Novel 100: A Ranking of the Greatest Novels of All Time, ranks Bleak House number 12.
-Horror and supernatural fiction author Stephen King named it among his top 10 favourite books.